Bathrobe-Studios/Bathrobe-Studios.github.io/README.md

 Controls For Gobber's Hoard:\
 \
-  WASD - Player Movement\
+  WASD - Player Movement<br/>
-  Left Shift - Small dash to player.\
+  Left Shift - Small dash to player.<br/>
-  Left Mouse Click - Shoot a Pebble to break a pot or stun a guard.\ Right Mouse Click/Escape - Pause.\
+  Left Mouse Click - Shoot a Pebble to break a pot or stun a guard.<br/>
-\
+  Right Mouse Click/Escape - Pause.<br/>

-\
+Mechanics:<br/>
-Mechanics:\
+  Shooting a bottle distracts any earby guards for a bit.<br/>
-  Shooting a bottle distracts any earby guards for a bit.\ Shooting a guard knocks him back a small bit and will chase the player if they shoot him.\
+  Shooting a guard knocks him back a small bit and will chase the player if they shoot him.<br/>